Bundles of spectra and algebraic K-theory: Introduction

 We will give a precise meaning to all of the terms occurring in the statement of the theorem in \S \ref{section:bundle_classification} and \S\ref{proving_main_theorem_section}, but for now we note that an $R$-bundle $E$ over $X$ is free of finite rank if every fiber $E_x$ admits an equivalence of $R$-modules to the $n$-fold wedge $R^{\vee n}$ for some $n \geq 0$.

 Our geometric description of $K(R)$-theory is inspired by previous work.
 When $R$ is a discrete ring, Karoubi gave a similar description of the cocycles for $K(R)$-theory in terms of fibrations of projective $R$-modules \cite{Kar}.
 When $R$ is the connective complex $K$-theory spectrum $ku$, Baas, Dundas, Richter and Rognes interpreted the cocycles of $K(ku)$-theory as 2-vector bundles, which are a categorification of complex vector bundles \citelist{\cite{BDR} \cite{BDRR}}.
-In forthcoming work with Jonathan Campbell \cite{CL}, we explain how to directly compare 2-vector bundles and $ku$-bundles.

-By definition, $K(R)^0(X)$ is the group of homotopy classes of maps from $X$ to the zeroeth space of the algebraic $K$-theory spectrum, whose homotopy type can be described using Quillen's plus construction:
+By definition, $K(R)^0(X)$ is the group of homotopy classes of maps from $X$ to the underlying infinite loop space of the algebraic $K$-theory spectrum, whose homotopy type can be described using Quillen's plus construction: